BryceLagerberg/Login-System/README.md

 83[x] daily and weekly expenses are not being calculated for some reason in the earnings statement

+84[x] change the all transactions tab to show transactions in order by date (currently they are displayed in an unreliable way that can change randomly)

+85[x] the earnings statement is miscalculating the daily earnings somehow

+86[x] in all transactions tab the amount part of the expense transactions show a positive value instead of negative as an expense should

+87[x] populate the budget tracker pie graph with data from the sql database

+88[x] in budget tracker replace the numericupdown with something that goes above 100 so its possible to post transactions above 100 dollars (still a numericupdown but goes above 100)

+89[x] get rid of the utilities folders on both projects and turn the utilities project into the now deleted utilites folder.

+90[x] make it so that the budget tracker application is hidden on close not deleted and recreated when reopened(should still be deleted on user log out)

+91[x] populate the earnings statement inside the budget tracker

+92[x] add a transaction number to the transaction class so i can use it to edit specific transactions

+93[x] display the transaction number in the all transactions list

+94[x] make it so that you can edit more than one part of a transaction at a time (currently you can edit 1 of 3 parts at a time, if 2 or more is attempted it fails)

 #THINGS THAT NEED TO BE DONE-------------------------------------------------------------------------------------------------------------

 a[ ] *add a change username option?

 c[ ] make good flair, remove bad flair
 	[ ] *make a save password checkbox that if checked gives a message saying thats a bad idea and then doesnt remember the password
+	[ ] make the transaction values display in green or red depending on if its a gain or loss

 d[ ] *add a drag and drop to the profile pictures so you can change easier